 - Duty to promote the success of the company

-- Duty to exercise independent judgment
+- Duty to exercise independent judgement

 - Duty to exercise reasonable care, skill and diligence